benspaghetti/benspaghetti.github.io/collection/skribblio.md

 title: Skribbl.io for Maths
 ---

 Training to become a geometer?
+Love visual thinking?
 Well Skribbl.io might be the game for you.

 ## Rules
 british spelling \